What types of wood are used for you grips?

 Why are your grips so expensive?

 While we do use some pretty impressive machinery to achieve the general shape, the majority of the process of making our grips is done the old fashioned way; by hand.
-Our skilled craftsmen (and women) work to ensure that every grip that we deliver is made to perfection.
+Our skilled craftsmen (and women) work to ensure that every grip that we deliver is as close to perfect as possible.
 The reality is that it takes time and attention to detail to create something as great as a Pioneer grip.
 This reality paired with our choice of high quality switches and material contribute to our higher than average pricing.
 We guarantee that when you feel a Pioneer grip in your hand, the price tag will be the last thing on your mind!
 When you purchase a Pioneer grip, you're not only supporting our small business but also those in our local community that we use for things such as coating our switchplates and engraving.